 Hydrogen itself is difficult to see, especially if it is very cold.
 But we have evidence to suggest that most of the gas in the interstellar or intergalactic medium is warm.
 In some cases it is believed to be inexplicably hot, but this is likely because hydrino emission lines are being interpreted as thermally excited emissions of heavier atoms.

 Dark matter is believed to be baryonic, which means it is normal stuff, able to form stars like any other kind of hydrogen.
 Does this have implications for solar physics?
 Let's find out.

 7. Solar Physics

 There are a number of mysteries surrounding the sun.
 The biggest is that we can't find about 40% of the neutrinos that are being created in the sun by fusion reactions.
 Therefore, 40% of the sun's power output is unexplained!
-Hydrino reactions occurring in the sun could easily account for this remaining balance, and Mills has identified solar emission lines that correspond to hydrino transitions.
+Hydrino reactions (which are chemical, not nuclear) occurring in the sun could easily account for this remaining balance, and Mills has identified solar emission lines that correspond to hydrino transitions.
 These emission lines often have no other spectral identification.